skforecast/skforecast/docs/introduction-forecasting/introduction-forecasting.md

 ### Multiple output forecasting

-Some machine learning models, such as long short-term memory (LSTM) neural network, can predict simultaneously several values of a sequence (*one-shot*).
-This strategy is not currently implemented in skforecast library.
+Some machine learning models, such as long short-term memory (LSTM) neural networks, can predict multiple values of a sequence simultaneously (one-shot).
+This strategy implemented in the `ForecasterRnn` class.

 ## Global forecasting models